rigby200602/tripzy-frontend-test-LeDienThanhTung/README.md

 In Tabs Component:

 ```
-I created an Array of Objects to store data, which will help us to render each tab option
+I created an Array of Objects to store data, which will help us to render each tab option.
+"tilte" for title of the service.
+"component" are the name of the icon component in React Icon i mentioned before.
+Those others are for specific CSS rules for each icon based on the "component".
 ```

 ## Learn More